SmolAlli/Gregbot/README.md

 ## Personal Buttsbot to replace the depreciated version.

-### Twitch chatbot that copy's a random user's message, randomly replaces syllables with the word "BUTT" (by default), and spits the message back out (HILARIOUS RIGHT?!?).
+### Twitch chatbot that copy's a random user's message, randomly replaces syllables with the word "BUTT" (by default), and spits the message back out.

 ### Commands:
 - !join - Summons the bot to the user's channel (typed in the bot's chat)